pdjr-signalk/pdjr-skplugin-switchbank/README.md

 ## Configuration

-__signalk-switchbank__ looks for the configuration file 'switchbank.json' in the server's 'plugin-config-data/' directory.
+You can maintain the __signalk-switchbank__ configuration using either the Signal K plugin configuration GUI, or by editing the configuration file ```switchbank.json``` using a text editor.

-This file must have the following general structure:
+The configuration file must have the following general structure:
 ```
 {
-  "enabled": false,
+  "enabled": true,
   "enableLogging": false,
   "configuration": {
     "controlchannel": "notification:notifications.switchlogic.control",